 Remote Access Training / Safe Practices

-- Provide staff training to ensure proper process is followed at teach best practice.
+- Provide staff training to ensure proper process is followed, practicing best data and cyber hygiene at all times.

 - Consider not allowing home networks to connect to corporate environments.